Welcome to the Community Unitarian Universalist Church

 Please Join Us for Our Upcoming Services

-with Rev. Monica Jacobson-Tennessen and Regina McConaghy
+Rev. Monica Jacobson-Tennessen

-with Rev. Monica Jacobson-Tennessen
+Rev. Monica Jacobson-Tennessen and the CUUC Choir

 Join Zoom Services: